Westland Hialeah Senior High School: School uniforms

 The school requires its students to wear uniforms consisting of a grey, red, or black polo shirt and black or khaki pants.
 No sandals or other open-toed shoes are allowed.
 Students are not allowed to wear jeans or “sweat pant style bottoms” of any type.
 In addition, students are required to wear their IDs at all times.
 Crocs are allowed in "sports mode."
 This new rule was just recently added in July 2023, before the 2023-2024 school year started.

 Demographics

-Westland Hialeah High School is 95% Hispanic (mostly Cuban and of Cuban descent).
+As of the 2024-2025 school year, Westland Hialeah High School's demographic makeup is 97.1% Hispanic, or 1,156 students (mostly Cuban and of Cuban descent), 1.8% Black, or 21 students, and 1.1% White, or 13 students.